smart-data-lake/smart-data-lake/docs/reference/hoconOverview.md

 For a list of all available actions, please consult the [Configuration Schema Viewer](https://smartdatalake.ch/json-schema-viewer/index.html#viewer-page?v=3).

 ### Transformer
 Transformations can be described in SQL, Scala or Python, directly in the configuration file (see example below) or in a separate source code file.
-Furthermore, th action could also consist of a list of transformations (see `transformers`).
+Furthermore, the action could also consist of a list of transformations (see `transformers`).